Why Team Alignment is Important for the Organization

 Better understanding between team members.

-Coordination and communication increases.
+Coordination and communication increase.

 Trust among team members increases.